sl-solution/InMemoryDatasets.jl/docs/src/man/tutorial.md

 In the previous section, we always applied functions that reduced a vector to a single value.
 Non-reduction functions instead take a vector and return a vector.
-For example we can rank, within each `:IATA`, how much delay a given flight had and figure out the day and month with the two greatest delays:
+For example we can rank, within each `:IATA`, how much delay a given flight had and figure out the day and month with the two greatest delays: (Note that for using a multivariate function in `combine`, the input columns must pass as `Tuple`)

 ```julia